sacris96/ultemplate.html/README.md

 <h1>What is this?</h1>
 A userlookup template for Neopets Classic, to plan your pets/account/etc. Have questions?
 Contact me on NPC (ali) or Discord (Retro Ali#6666).

+<BR>DISCLAIMER: This is purely to plan your account/pets visually & not to scam users on-site.

 <h1><a href="https://trsilver.github.io/userlookup/template.html">View the template</a></h1>